 NSA Annual Conferences are fun for the whole family!
 We’ve got workshops and activities for all ages, whether you’re 6 or 96; fluent or a person who stutters!
-Read on to learn what sorts of activities we have, and to hear from some of our past conference participants.
-Our Family Conference Program will be available June 2014.
-In the meantime, why not check out our 2014 Conference Brochure to get a taste of what’s in store, and then register today online or via mail/fax/email (PDF)!
+Check out our Past Conference Information for a sneak peek of what’s in store.

 Why should my family attend the NSA Annual Conference?

 The NSA strives to provide all attendees with a sense of camaraderie, acceptance, and empowerment at our conferences as well as to educate attendees about stuttering, regardless of whether they are a PWS or a family member of a PWS.
 One thing is certain, first time attendees find the conference to be a life-changing experience, and often, this is the first time in their lives they are with other PWS; imagine how amazing that must feel!
 Veteran attendees, whether adults, parents, teens or kids, will tell you that they look forward to the next conference from the moment the current one ends, and that by attending the conference each year they have formed life-long friendships.

 How old must my child be to attend the conference and participate in workshops?